zimolzak/birthday-party/list.md

       orange, yellow, purple, pink, white.
 Or just send me to their store in our neighborhood.

+# High priority, not clothing

+Same deal: these are all things that I would get a lot of use out of.

+- **Old-timey "straight key"** for Morse code.
+Search ebay for "navy flameproof" or "vintage straight key."
+Ideally get one that has all or most of the parts.
+(Don't buy just the knob, or a key without the knob.
+Key and knob without the base is okay.
+Without wires is probably okay.)
+These are fun gifts because it almost doesn't matter what kind you buy.
+They are all different, and they all will work and be interesting to try!

 - **Morse code electronic gizmos**

-    - MFJ-419 "CW Elmer," $170.
-Portable gizmo for Morse code practice.
-It interprets what you send and makes up random letters for you to copy.

     - K45B CW Modem from [K1EL Systems](https://www.k1elsystems.com).
       Type on a keyboard and out comes Morse code letters to your radio.
 Listens to your radio and displays the Morse code that it hears.
 No computer required. $239.

+    - MFJ-419 "CW Elmer," $170.
+Portable gizmo for Morse code practice.
+It interprets what you send and makes up random letters for you to copy.

+    - CW Hotline from [Ham Radio Solutions](https://www.hamradio.solutions).
+This lets you sit anywhere and send Morse code using your radio that sits at home.
+      Probably okay with kit *or* fully assembled.

     - [gigaparts.com](https://gigaparts.com) sells "Scout CPO," $50.
 A
       code practice oscillator is literally just a speaker that goes "boop," to practice using any Morse code key.

-    - CW Hotline from [Ham Radio Solutions](https://www.hamradio.solutions).
-This lets you sit anywhere and send Morse code using your radio that sits at home.
-      Probably okay with kit *or* fully assembled.

 - **Single lever paddle** for Morse code.